🔥 Breaking Down Furnace Ignitor Replacement Costs For Yor Home

 Your preference will likely depend on how confident you are.

-Labor costs can be expensive if you are in dire need of heat and place an emergency call outside of normal business hours.
+Labor costs can be expensive if you need heat and place an emergency call outside of normal business hours.

-The average price of a professional to replace a furnace ignitor can range from $175 to $300, though this number includes the part as well.
+The average price of a professional to replace a furnace ignitor can range from $175 to $300, though this number also includes the part.

-To save a bit of money and because it is an easy technical job to replace this part, you might want to try the Do-It-Yourself method.
+You might want to try the Do-It-Yourself method to save a bit of money and because it is an easy technical job to replace this part.

 Here are a few things to consider before you dive in.